gngrOrg/gngr/README.md

 This is the source code of [gngr](https://gngr.info), a new cross-platform browser that champions privacy. `gngr` is an independent implementation of web standards in pure Java.
 It is *not* a wrapper around other browser engines.

+`gngr` plans to protect privacy by
+* disabling the following by default: Cookies, Javascript, XHR requests and providing fine granuality of control over them.
+* by implementing in a high-level language that is easier to audit
+* by using run-time sandboxing

 Read [the introduction](https://gngr.info/doc/introduction.html) to know more.

 ![gngr Inception](https://gngr.info/media/img/screens/v03.10/gngrInception.png)